 The Workflow Health and Interconnectivity widget, you will need to configure the "PowerFlow Check Connections" application, which is available in the "System Utils" SyncPack version 1.1.4 or later.
-You can download this SyncPack from the PowerPacks of the ScienceLogic Support site at https://support.sciencelogic.com/s/powerpacks.
+You can download this SyncPack from the ScienceLogic Support site at https://support.sciencelogic.com/s/powerpacks.